-My process begins with a drawing and develops into prints, paintings, or mixed media.
-I use a variety of media, but currently, I am focusing more on my printmaking.
-I find that some of my strongest images come through my printmaking.
+I find that the most emotional images come through my printmaking.
 Printmaking allows me to create many of one image.
-Often I will create an edition of work, and later go back and make an adjustment or change, which creates a whole new edition of the same art.
-With a change of colors or changes to the plate, the new edition takes on a whole new feel and meaning.
+Sometimes, I will create an edition of work, and later go back and make an adjustment or change, which creates a whole new edition of the same art, but takes on a whole new feel and meaning.

-Some of my influences come from the great woodblock printmakers from Asia and Europe including Toulouse Latrec .
+Some of my influences come from the great woodblock printmakers from Asia and Europe.
 I am also influenced by my other profession, graphic design.
 The composition, typography, and photography used influences my work greatly.
-The first photographer that I really felt strongly about was Barbara Kruger.
-Her strong images and the use of words she choses to accompany them, makes her work very strong and emotional.
-I am also a huge fan of Frida Khalo’s art and her use of health issues and different body parts as part of her visual language.
-I am influenced by so many artists and such a variety of things I sense, see, and feel that it is impossible to mention every influence I have had for my work, but these are a few that stick in my mind, I think about often, and blog about.
+I am a huge fan of Frida Khalo’s very emotional visual language.
+I am influenced by so many artists and such a variety of things I sense, see, and feel.
 I work and show in the Chicagoland area and have been creating art since I was very young.
 My favorite story from when I was little, is when I carved into the woodwork of our home.
 Ha ha!
 My mother wasn't too happy about that one.
 Anyhow, I love art and creating!

 "LISA’S COLLECTION OF WORK IN MULTIPLE MEDIA IS A UNIQUE EMBODIMENT OF SELF-EXPRESSION."